Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADGroupMember.md

 # Add-AzureADGroupMember

 ## SYNOPSIS
-Add a member to a group
+Adds a member to a group.

 ## SYNTAX